ParosSrl/camel-wmq/README.md

 context.addComponent("wmq", WmqComponent.newWmqComponent(hostname, port, queueManager, channel);
 ```

+**Exclude RF Headers**
+If there's need to exclude RF headers from jms message, use the `excludeRFHeaders` method on the component.

 ### As producer

 Then you can send messages to a queue passing custom IBM properties as header: